cisco-open/lrac_data_generation/README.md

 ## Notes

+- If you do not have the license of the WSJ corpora, please reach out to the organizers (urgent.challenge@gmail.com) for a temporary license supported by LDC.
+Please include your name, organization/affiliation, and the username used in the leaderboard in the email for a smooth procedure.
+Note that we do not accept the request unless you have registered to the challenge leaderboard (refer to this page to know how to register).

 - Please check the trouble shooting at the tail of this README first if you encounter some problems.
 Please raise an issue when you find any other problems.

 - The default generated `data/speech_train` subset is only intended for **dynamic mixing (on-the-fly simulation)** in the ESPnet framework.
-It has the same content in `spk1.scp` (clean reference speech) and `wav.scp` (noisy speech) files to facilitate on-the-fly simulation of different distortions.
+It has the same content in `spk1.scp` (clean reference speech) and `wav.scp` (originally intended to point noisy speech) to facilitate on-the-fly simulation of different distortions.

 - The validation set made by this script is different from the official validation set used in the leaderboard, although the data source and the type of distortions do not change. **The official one is [here](https://drive.google.com/file/d/1Ip-C5tUNGCssT8KAjHUUoh99jkzRH6nm/view)**.
 Note that we only provide the noisy data but not the ground truth of the official validation set until the leaderboard swithces to test phase (Dec.
 23) to avoid cheating in the leaderboard.